Aircraft Mechanic Schools in Missouri

 Salary & Career Outlook

 As a fresh aircraft mechanic in Missouri, the annual average salary to look forward to is $82,287 - on par with the national average.
-Missouri City is the highest-paying city in Missouri to practice as an aircraft mechanic, with an annual average salary of $100,840.
+Missouri City is the highest-paying city in Missouri for aircraft mechanics, with an average annual salary of $100,840.